SioKCronin/alluvium/README.md

 # Alluvium

-Real-time streaming search in Python.
+A realtime streaming search platform in Python.

 ### Introduction
-Alluvium provides a clean, scalable architecture in Python for real-time streaming search.
-Real-time search provides insight into high velocity  feeds, with applications ranging from media monitoring to up-to-date anti-vandelism/abuse detection.
+Alluvium provides a clean, scalable architecture in Python for realtime streaming search.
+Realtime search provides insight into high velocity feeds, with applications ranging from media monitoring to up-to-date anti-vandelism detection notifications.

-Achieving real-time search in high volume streams presents a unique set of engineering challenges.
+Achieving realtime search in high volume streams presents a unique set of engineering challenges.
-For example, when we search in a static setting we typically create an index, which is often not feasible in high velocity streaming docs.
-This limitation led to the development of reverse search strategies where queries are indexed and matched against a tokenized stream of text.
-Challenges emerge as additional queries are added.
-Should we tokenize stream for each query, or run them in batches?
-How do we remove queries from the search list?
-How do we scale the processing to handle both an increase in document volume as well as an increase in number and complexity of queries?
-These are some of the questions Alluvium seekds to to address.
+For example, when we search in a static setting we typically create an index on the document we are searching, which is often not feasible in high-volume streams.
+This limitation led to the development of reverse search where queries are indexed and matched against a tokenized stream of text.
+Solme challenges emerge as additional queries are added.
+Should we tokenize the streaming documents for each query, or tokenize them once and run them against several queries in batches?
+How should we remove queries from the list?
+How shall we scale the processing distribution to handle both an increase in document volume as well as an increase in number and complexity of queries?
+These are some of the questions I've been addressing with Alluvium.

 ### Architecture
 * **AWS (S3)**: Documents + queries